How to Make Gluten-Free Pie Crust

 Love pie—but don't love gluten?
-Step away from the store-bought pie crusts.
-This gluten-free pie crust recipe is just what you need for a tender crust every time.
+This gluten-free pie crust recipe is what you need for a tender crust every time.

-This recipe from Harriet Stichter of Indiana makes one 9″ crust.
+This gluten-free pie pastry recipe from Harriet Stichter of Indiana makes one 9-inch crust.
 You’ll want to double the recipe if making a double-crust pie.

-- 1 cup gluten-free all-purpose baking flour (Here’s how to make your own.)
+- 1 cup gluten-free all-purpose baking flour (Here’s a homemade gluten-free flour mix.)

 - 1/3 cup ground almonds